 Note: bring your own blanket, book, and a swimming suit

 You learnt a lot about Brno yesterday, right?
 So take it easy today and relax.
-And what better place in Brno than at the Brno Dam!
-If you ask the locals how to get there and they just stare at you in disbelief, try asking for Prygl.
-However, the safest bet is the brochure by TIC BRNO that you can get at its information centres or easily download into your smart devices.
+There is no better place for this occasion in Brno than Brno Dam!
+If you ask the locals how to get there and they just stare at you in disbelief, try asking for Prygl (a slang name).
+However, the safest bet is the brochure by TIC BRNO that you can get at its information centres or easily download it into your smart devices.

 Brno Dam Photo: Monika Hlaváčová, Pocket media s.r.o.

 After arriving at the Wharf (Přístaviště) stop, take a walk to the water.
 If you enjoy construction technology, check out the dam and admire the skills of its builders.
 If you are rather competitive, challenge your partner to a mini-tournament of miniature golf.
-The loser buys lunch!
+The loser pays for lunch!

 Brno Dam Photo: Michal Růžička

-After lunch, go to the wharf and catch a boat (departures every 45 minutes) to enjoy the view of the dam right from the water.
-You can get as far as to the Veveří Castle, but don’t forget you came here to relax so get off at the Sokolské koupaliště stop, lie down, and read a favourite book or, better, that book about Brno that you bought at the infocentre the day before.
-And anyone who likes to be extra prepared for their trips can order this and many other books from the www.darkyzbrna.cz (Gifts from Brno) online shop.
+After lunch and romantic walk around the “beach”, go to the wharf and catch a boat (departures every 45 minutes until 25th October) to enjoy the view of the dam right from the water.
+You can get as far as to the Veveří Castle, but don’t forget you came here to relax so get off at the Sokolské koupaliště stop.
+If the weather is good lie down on the blanket, and read a favourite book or, better, that book about Brno that you bought at the infocentre the day before.
+We told you it will be handy soon!
+Anyone who likes to be extra prepared for their trips can order them and many other souvenirs from the www.giftsfromrbno.cz online shop.
 If you get thirsty when reading, you can always get a drink at a nearby pub.

 Brno Dam Photo: Jan Cága

-Once you get tired of sunbathing, visit the Maximus resort, located a mere 800 metres from the beach.
+Once you get tired of sunbathing or the sun dissapears behind autumn clouds here comes the time for your swimsuit!
+Fans of cold water swimming can jump into the dam however we rather reccomend to visit the Maximus resort, located only 800 metres from the beach.
 Get in the swimming pool or whirlpool, and once your fingers get wrinkly, it’ll be time to explore the Sauna World, with its 12 types of indoor as well as outdoor saunas.
 Pretty nice, right?
 If you can, try to make it for what’s called a sauna ritual and then relax in a deckchair by the fireplace.
 Those who really want to spoil themselves can even book a massage beforehand or even a private whirlpool or a Bali-style bath.

 Infinit Maximus – Finnish sauna at the lake Photo: Infinit Maximus Resort